IkerSaint/ZFS-Master-Unraid/zfs.master/README.md

-**ZFS Master for Unraid**
+# ZFS Master for Unraid

 The ZFS Master plugin provides information and control over the ZFS Pools in your Unraid.
 Available ZFS Pools are listed under the "Main/ZFSMaster" tab.

-PREREQUISITE: ZFS for Unraid 6 Plugin installed.
+PREREQUISITE: Prior to Unraid 6.12 you need ZFS for Unraid 6 Plugin installed.